lucyroe/AVR/README.md

     Author(s):  Lucy Roellecke
     Contact:    lucy.roellecke[at]tuta.com

+## Links

+### GitHub Repository

+The GitHub Repository with all the code can be assessed here: [github.com/lucyroe/AVR](https://github.com/lucyroe/AVR)

+### Code Documentation

+The Code Documentation can be assessed here: [lucyroe.github.io/AVR](https://lucyroe.github.io/AVR/)

 ## Project description

 *Affective VR* (AVR) aims to develop and test a tool for continous emotion ratings.
 The project proposes such a tool and assesses its effectiveness, usability and reliability using videos presented in virtual reality (VR).